utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 ![Column chart](img/column-chart.png)

 Congrats!
 You have made a chart of the most popular Artists in the history of the Hot 100.
 A little bit of history here ...
-Taylor Swift overcame Elton John for the top spot in the second half of 2019.
+Taylor Swift overcame Elton John for the top spot in 2019.
 Elton's been around for a long time, but Taylor popularity at a young age has rocketed her above him.

 ## Most songs at No. 1

 So, Taylor Swift is the top queen of pop.
 (Don't worry, Madonna makes an appearance later).
 But who has had the most No. 1 songs on the charts?
 Any guesses?

 Before we dive in, I'll explain the concept of how we will get there.
-Our goal is to count the number of titles each perform has had to reach No. 1.
+Our goal is to count the number of titles each artist has had to reach No. 1.
 To do that, we'll filter out data to just No. 1 songs, then deduplicate it so we don't overcount songs that were on the chart more than one week, then we can group and count the artist.
 Simple, right?

 OK, into the pool we go: